 Verified by Psychology Today

-The speedy physical and psychological changes that children undergo from birth through adolescence often leave parents wondering how best to care for them at each stage.
-PT's experts weigh in on such topics as birth order, gender, and the effects of parental behavior on child development.
+The speedy physical and psychological changes that children undergo from birth through adolescence often leave parents and caregivers wondering how best to engage and help them.
+The process of child development can include everything from sensory awareness and fine motor skills to language and socialization ability.

 The study of politics draws from the knowledge and principles of political science, sociology, history, economics, neuroscience, and other related fields in order to examine and understand the political behavior that ultimately informs government policy and leadership in America.